Esri/mapbook-ios/mapbook-iOS/Readme.md

 # Offline Mapbook

+Create mobile map packages with ArcGIS Pro and use your maps offline using the ArcGIS Runtime SDK!

 ## App Modes

 The app supports both a connected and disconnected workflow.
 You can operate the app in the `Device` mode if the mobile map packages will be side-loaded on to the device.
 This means that the device does not have access to the internet/intranet and the packages are added either via iTunes or by using a Mobile Device Management (MDM) system.
 Otherwise, if the device has an internet connection and there are packages available online then you can operate the app in the `Portal` mode.
 In this mode, you can connect to a portal online and download mobile map packages on to the device.
 The `Portal` mode also allows you to update downloaded packages if a new version is available online.